JoshuaMhill/MAT-1500-Project-Two/README.md

 ## MAT 1500 PROJECT ONE
-Built and deployed static HTML/CSS/JS Page to display math behind car purchache.
+Built and deployed static HTML/CSS/JS Page to display math behind car purchase.

 The page contains no copyrightable material references.